wp-plugins/cp-polls/README.txt

 * Compatible with latest WP versions
 * Bug fixed in the verification of limits per IP address
 * New feature to filter by both IP and Cookies
+* Fixed notices that appeared with WP_DEBUG in true

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support